Black screen. The narration, with the voice of Clarisse van Rossum, begins.

 The ground underneath them shook as the team went to work.
 A moment later, with a grunt, Nadya went back to work on the fortress above them, trying to disable a fourth generator.

-A few moments later—roughly seventeen seconds, according to Ryouko's chronometer—the three‐person demolition squad reappeared on the surface.
+A few moments later—roughly seventeen seconds, according to Ryouko's chronometer—the four‐person demolition squad reappeared on the surface.

 We're done here, Gracia thought, walking towards Ryouko.
 Let's go.